CodeTanzania/majifix-docs/get-started.md

 ### MajiFix citizen mobile app

-MajiFix mobile app is used by citizens to help them instantly report problems to city managers.
+MajiFix mobile app is used by citizens to help them instantly report problems to water utility company.

 Work still continues in a private repository.
 A public repository will be available as soon as a stable release is published.